 Here are 10 thoughtful ways to make modern life easier on the environment this year.

 1. Don’t throw your electronics in the trash.

 Rapidly outdated electronics are a modern-day problem indeed.
 Because they contain heavy metals like lead that can leach into ground water, electronics should either be donated for reuse or brought to an electronics recycling center.
-Your friendly neighborhood Best Buy offers this service for free, even if your old-school cell phone wasn't purchased there.
+Your friendly neighborhood Best Buy offers this service for free, even if your outdated gadget wasn't purchased there.

 But don't stop there!
 Learn the seven things you shouldn't throw in the trash.